UWASL/dedup-bench/README.md

 | SeqCDC             | seq           |
 | TTTD               | tttd          |

+After choosing a `chunking_algo`, make sure to check and adjust its parameters (e.g. chunk sizes). _Note that each `chunking_algo` has a separate parameter section in the config file_.
+For example, SeqCDC's minimum and maximum chunk sizes are called `seq_min_block_size` and `seq_max_block_size` respectively.

+### Hashing Techniques
 The following hashing techniques are currently supported by DedupBench.
-Note that the `hashing_algo` parameter in the configuration file needs to be edited before a run to switch techniques.
+Note that the `hashing_algo` parameter in the configuration file needs to be edited to switch techniques.

 | Hashing Technique | hashing_algo |
 |-------------------|--------------|